sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 ![vbox3](/assets/vbox3.png){: width="auto" height="auto" }

 Here we select the amount of RAM and CPU that the VM can use.
-As a Baseline, I will choose 4096 Base memory and 4 CPU processors.
+As a Baseline, You should choose 2048 Base memory and 2 CPU cores.
 Click on ***Next*** to continue.

-{: .warning }
-Feel free to use less memory and processors according to your personal setup.

 ![vbox4](/assets/vbox4.png){: width="auto" height="auto" }